0u812/sbnw/readme.md

-# libSBNW: A Network Viewer for SBML
+# libSBNet: A Network Viewer for SBML

 ## Introduction
-libSBNW is a network viewer which supports autolayout of reaction networks and uses libSBML for reading/writing models.
+libSBNet is a network viewer which supports autolayout of reaction networks and uses libSBML for reading/writing models.
 The intent of this project is to provide user and developers of systems/synthetic biology software tools a convenient, portable library to enable automatic layout of SBML models and to record this information in the SBML layout extension.
 To facilitate this, the functionality of the library is provided as a custom plugin within the Spyder-based [Tellurium](http://tellurium.analogmachine.org/) modeling environment.
 For developers, pre-built binaries including bindings for Python 2 are provided via the [release](https://github.com/0u812/sbnw/releases) page on this site.

 ## Use Cases
 The library is designed as a reusable implementation of a automatic layout for SBML.
 As such, it has many downstream uses.
 To name a few: